General Library Sources

 When searching these resources, you will mainly be looking for information on either a company or an industry.

 When searching for a company, start with the company or brand name.
 Look for helpful identifying information like the names of parent companies and unique ticker symbols in the item records you find.
-Databases like LexisNexis will have pages listing financials and other essential information for public companies; these can be looked up by company name or, better, ticker symbol.
+Databases like LexisNexis will have pages listing financials and other essential information for public companies, which are traded on stock exchanges and are required to disclose that information.
+Private companies, which can be small or very large, often keep much information about themselves secret.
+You might learn about them from news and magazine articles, and from their websites (which should be considered more as an advertisement than an information resource).

 Many item records will also include a code number and/or title for the company's main industries.
 These codes (called NAICS codes) were developed by the US Census Bureau.
 Knowing them will help you find industry reports treating your company's products and competitors.